npwoods/bletchmame/README.md

 ## Version History

+- 2.2 (TBD)
+	- Support for cheats starting with MAME 0.225

 - 2.1 (2020-Aug-29)
 	- Better handling of scenarios when the preferences directory does not exist
 	- Various changes to build on Linux [Davide Cavalca]